 The study concluded that QQQ and NDX buy-write and put spread collar endowment overlays improved risk-adjusted performance for small, mid-sized and very large endowments, with the largest benefits occurring for the small endowment portfolio.
 While the return improvements were relatively small from an annualized return perspective, these improvements were averaged over a period of 18-plus years, so the cumulative impact was meaningful.
 Furthermore, the reductions in standard deviations and maximum drawdowns were also economically significant.

 “OIC has been at the forefront of educating investors on the benefits and risks of using equity and index options to help manage their financial risk since 1992.
 We are pleased to support the industry’s education and research initiatives, which plays a critical role in driving continued growth within the listed options markets,” said Paul Finnegan, OIC Vice President Education.
 “OIC offers un-biased educational resources for investors and professional money managers seeking to implement derivatives-based strategies within their portfolios.
 This new study will help increase the level of awareness of the potential value of using listed options by investors.”

 For in-depth analysis of the results and breakouts by both endowment size and overlay strategy, read the full study.

-OIC is an industry resource managed by OCC, the world’s largest equity derivatives clearing organization.
+OIC is an industry resource provided by OCC, the world’s largest equity derivatives clearing organization.
 Its mission is to provide free and unbiased education to retail investors, financial advisors and institutions about the benefits and risks of exchange-listed options.
-The OIC offers education which includes webinars, podcasts, videos, seminars, self-directed online courses, mobile tools, and live help.
-OIC’s Roundtable is the independent governing body of the Council and is comprised of representatives from the exchanges, member brokerage firms and OCC.
+OIC offers education which includes webinars, online classes, podcasts, videos, investing tools, and live help.
+OIC’s Roundtable is OIC’s advisory group and is comprised of representatives from the exchanges, member brokerage firms and OCC.
 For more information on the educational services OIC provides for investors, visit www.OptionsEducation.org.